saratheneale/enquireMQTest/README.md

 ###More Background

-When the gap between media queries
+When the gap between media queries is larger, this doesn't happen.
+This tells me, it has to do with the speed that a user adjusts browser height.

+The console shows when a MQ is matched, unmatched, the zoom level, and the height of the browser.

+When the gap happens, you'll notice several unmatches fire all at the same browser height.
+The problem is that these queries should not be firing at that browser height.

 ##The Solution: